 - 2. If your NGS TTR or Income account balance is less than \$6,000 at the end of our income year, certain fees and costs charged to you in relation to administration and investment are capped at 3% of the account balance.
 Any amount charged in excess of that cap must be refunded. - 3.
 If you have paid an asset-based fee greater than \$500 for all your NGS accounts for the financial year ended 30 June, a fee rebate will be credited to your account if you are an NGS member at the time the rebate is to be credited.
 Where you have multiple accounts, any rebate will be apportioned based on your account balances.
 The rebate will be in the form of additional units. - 4.
-Investment fees and costs include performance fees.
-The calculation basis is set out under Additional explanation of fees and costs. - 5.
-Tailored personal advice is available for a fee from NGS Financial Planning.
-You will need to agree to the fee before the personal advice is given and it will be shown in the Statement of Advice you receive.
-You may choose to have this fee deducted from your NGS Super account for advice relating to your super.
-See Additional explanation of fees and costs. - 6.
-Investment fees and costs, and transaction costs are based on actual 2022-23 fees and costs.
-Past costs are not a reliable indicator of future costs.
-Actual costs will vary from year to year and will be shown in that year's annual report available at ngssuper.com.au/annualreport - 7.
-This is the amount calculated for the 2022-23 financial year.
+This is the amount calculated for the 2024-25 financial year.
 The actual amount will change from year to year and may be more or less than the amount shown.
+The estimated amount for the 2025-26 financial year is 0.07% p.a. - 5.
+Investment fees and costs include performance fees of 0.12% for the Diversified option.
+The calculation basis is set out under Additional explanation of fees and costs. - 6.
+The cost component of Investment fees and costs and Transaction costs are based on actual costs incurred in the 2024-25 financial year. - 7.
+In some circumstances you may request us to deduct an Advice fee for personal advice received from NGS Financial Planning or a third-party adviser.
+For more information, see Additional explanation of fees and costs.